Hormones and performance

 BODY FAT REDUCTION

 Losing 10% of body weight can increase testosterone by 2–3 nmol/L in overweight men.
-This is the most potent non-pharmaceutical intervention.
-However, extreme caloric restriction (<1,200 kcal/day) or prolonged endurance training can lower testosterone — the body interprets starvation as a signal to suppress reproduction.
+This is the most powerful change you can make without drugs.
+But there is a limit.
+Very low-calorie diets (<1,200 kcal/day) or long bouts of endurance training can lower testosterone.
+The body reads near-starvation as a signal to suppress reproduction.

 SLEEP OPTIMISATION